pyzi/CI/README.md

 # CI
-Continuos integration is trend now why not giving a look oo it.
+Continuos integration is trend now why not giving a look on it.